CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 .. figure:: images/errore_VNC_moba.png

 In this case the user should check, following the previous indications, if the graphical port is running.
-If no PID and port number is displayed, the user should repeat :ref:`the creation of the graphical port<CREATION_OF_A_GRAPHICAL_PORT>`.
+If no PID and port number is displayed, the user should repeat :ref:`the creation of the graphical port<CreationOfAGraphicalPort>`.

 .. per fare i break volontari con |br| a fine linea, lasciare in fondo al file: